Samarth2190/stringzy/README.md

 - [formatOrdinal](#formatordinal) -  Converts a number into its ordinal string representation (e.g., 1 → "1st", 2 → "2nd").
 - [formatList](#formatlist) - Formats an array of strings into a human-readable list with proper commas and "and".
 - [formatTemperature](#formattemperature) - Converts temperatures between Celsius, Fahrenheit, and Kelvin.
+- [formatToBinary](#formattobinary) - Converts a decimal integer to a binary string with optional bit grouping.

 ## 📋 API Reference